andrezero/andretorgal.site.old/meta/records/current/styling-sass-post-css.md

   - abstract, presentation only, components (`Shared/<component>/*.mixin.scss`)
 - composition:
   - atomic hierarchy (elements, blocks, groups, templates)
+- components first
+  - minimal global css (variables and base)
+  - component is the entry point for everything else
 - tools:
   - post css to opt-in for (better than pre-css because it gets out of the way)